-AP 24/2019 - T12/397 A, B & C
+AP 25/2019 - T12/405

-- Copy of the submission to Minister;
+- Submission to the Minister;

-- Copy of the application form;
+- The application form and all reports received in relation to the application;

-- Copies of all reports received in relation to the application;
+- Submissions from Statutory Consultees;

-- Copy of the notification of the Minister's decision to the applicant;
+- Notification of the Minister's decision to the applicant;

 - A link to the West of Ardara/Maas Road Appropriate Assessment Report;

-- Location map of the surrounding area including the following;
+- A location map of the surrounding area including the;

 - Sites under application;

 - Sites lapsed;

 - Licensed sites; and,

 - Sites currently under appeal.

-ArcGIS shapefiles were also sent from the Department to Altemar Ltd. for the review.
+ArcGIS shapefiles were also sent from the Department to Alternar Ltd. for the review.